blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 12
 - Wrote a DFS for this that ended up being too slow, then I went to sleep for work
 - Wrote a BFS the next day

+#### Day 13
+- Could not figure out how to parse this without looking up help online
+- Solution for part 1 is based off a solution I found, I commented it throughout to fully understand the approach
+- Solution for part 2 is mine and it's fairly slow

 ## Run Locally